-- the pupil was absent with leave (authorised absence); - the pupil was ill or prevented from attending by an unavoidable cause; - the absence occurred on a day set aside for religious observance by the religious body to which the pupil/ parent/carer belongs; - the school is not within the prescribed walking distance of the child's home and suitable transport arrangements have not been made by the LA;.
-The law relating to walking distance effectively is defined as two miles for pupils under eight and three miles for all other pupils.
+- the learner was absent with leave (authorised absence); - the learner was ill or prevented from attending by an unavoidable cause; - the absence occurred on a day set aside for religious observance by the religious body to which the learner/ parent/carer belongs; - the school is not within the prescribed walking distance of the child's home and suitable transport arrangements have not been made by the LA;.
+The law relating to walking distance effectively is defined as two miles for learners under eight and three miles for all other learners.
 Distance will be measured by nearest available walking route;